nojhan/colout/README.md

 If you ask for less colors, the last one will be duplicated across remaining groups.

-Available colors are: blue, black, yellow, cyan, green, magenta, white, red or any number between 0 and 255.
+Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, or any number between 0 and 255.

-Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal.
+Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal or random.

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.